kubernetes-sigs/gateway-api-inference-extension/site-src/api-types/inferencepool.md

 In summary, the InferencePoolSpec consists of 3 major parts:

 - The `selector` field specifies which Pods belong to this pool.
 The labels in this selector must exactly match the labels applied to your model server Pods.
-- The `targetPortNumber` field defines the port number that the model servers within the pool expect to receive traffic from.
+- The `targetPortNumber` field defines the port number that the Inference Gateway should route to on model server Pods that belong to this pool.
 - The `extensionRef` field references the [endpoint picker extension](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/pkg/epp) (EPP) service that monitors key metrics from model servers within the InferencePool and provides intelligent routing decisions.

 ### Example Configuration